-When my Cassandra goes to introduce herself to Athena, she takes jam drops.
+When my Cassandra walks up the hill to introduce herself to Athena, she takes jam drops.
 That is because my jam drop recipe is one of my most precious things.

 I have posted before about the magic of living next door to my grandmother.
 We gardened together and we baked together.
-My grandmother did all her baking in a wood stove that was actually quite flash.
+My grandmother baked in a woodfired oven that was actually quite flash.
 It burned 24/7 because it also produced all her hot water.
 Consider that on a Queensland day in summer.

-The thing I remember baking the most was jam drops.
-Sadly my grandmother died in when I was 11 and I thought no more about the actual recipe until the late 1990’s when my mother gave me a stack of recipe books including her handwritten recipes.
+The thing I remember her baking most often was jam drops.
+Sadly my grandmother died when I was 11 and I thought no more about the actual recipe until my mother gave me a stack of recipe books including her handwritten recipes.

 So, the recipe in the picture is my grandmother’s recipe in my mother’s handwriting.
 Her mother-in-law.